-Nagercoil Nagaraja Temple is one among the prime attractions situated nearby Kanyakumari.
-Nagercoil, the headquarters of Kanyakumari District, is situated 22 km from Kanyakumari town and 7 km from Suchindram.
-This Hindu temple is famous for its worshipping of the King of Serpents or Nagaraja – Vasuki.
-Nagercoil town derives its name from this very temple only.
-This temple has a huge number of naga statues that are famous all over India.
+Nagercoil Nagaraja Temple is situated nearby Kanyakumari in Tamil Nadu.
+This Hindu temple is famous for its worshiping of the King of Serpents or Nagaraja – Vasuki.
+Also, Nagercoil town derives its name from this very temple.
+This temple also has a huge number of naga statues from all over India.

-However there is a local story that goes around.
+But there is a local story that goes around.
 Once there was a girl who was cutting paddy when suddenly she cut her hand and blood began to spurt out.
 Soon she saw that the sickle had cut into a five headed serpent.
-Scared the girl went to the village and told the villagers about this miracle.
-They all came to see this peculiar event and they cleared the space allotting it to the Lord.
+The girl was afraid and went to the village.
+She then told the villagers about this miracle.
+So, they all came to see this peculiar event and they cleared the space allotting it to the Lord.

 - Thai Brahmmotsavam in January-February; Aavani Sundays and Aavani Aslesha (Aayilyam) star day and Krishna Jayanthi in August-September.

 - Navarathri in September-October and Tirukarthikai in November-December are the festivals celebrated in the temple.

 Here’s how to reach Nagercoil Nagaraja Temple:

 - Rrail: Nagercoil junction is the nearby railway station.
 One can easily take trains from here.

 - Road: The temple is 1km far from Nagercoil Vadaseri and from Meenakshipuram bus stand.
 Adequate road facilities are available to reach Nagercoil from all parts of the state.